liuyuchenzh/webpack-upload-plugin/README.md

 ## Notice

-This plugin does not provide a service as uploading to cdn.
+- This plugin does not provide a service as uploading to cdn.
 In fact, it actually depends on such service.

-This plugin is for webpack >= 2.
+- This plugin is for webpack >= 2.

-For webpack@4, set `mode` to `'none'`!
+- For webpack@4, set `mode` to `'none'`!

-This plugin _doesn't_ work well with `UglifyJs` plugin!
+- This plugin _doesn't_ work well with `UglifyJs` plugin!
 Use `beforeUpload` if you want to compress anyway.
+- Pay extra attention to your `publicPath` field of `webpack.config.js`, `''` is likely the best choice.

 ## Dependency